 You don’t have to travel across the world to have good falafel—in fact, you can make it easily at home.
 While it’s not that hard to make from scratch, it does require a few specialty ingredients and a bit of time.
 Enter these quick-and-easy falafel mixes, which require no additional ingredients beyond water (and whatever condiments or salads you want to top it with) and come together quickly in a frying pan or oven.

 Not all falafel mixes are created equal; some are spicier, saltier, drier, crunchier, or just downright better than others.
-We had our experienced home cook and product tester taste a bunch to weed out the not-so-great varieties and confirm that the rest are worthy.
+We tasted a bunch to weed out the not-so-great varieties and confirm that the rest are worthy.

 Ziyad Premium Vegetable Burger Falafel Mix

 This Lebanese brand was easily our favorite, thanks to its nuanced flavor that didn’t rely too much on salt and a perfectly crunchy-on-the-outside, chewy-on-the-inside texture that wasn’t too dry.
 The ingredients are simple and recognizable, with an all-chickpea base and a long list of spices—cumin, sesame seeds, coriander, parsley, garlic, black pepper, turmeric, crushed red chili pepper, and red chili powder—that explains why it’s so full of delicious flavor.
 Plus, it’s easy on your wallet and super easy to make.
 All you need to do is add water and let it rest for 30 minutes before molding and frying.
 The falafel balls are slightly difficult to form, but it just takes a little patience.